 Since 1926, Goodville Mutual has enjoyed growth and stability and has expanded to include coverage for homes, small businesses, farms and churches in eight states.
 With strong support from professional independent agents who have been the cornerstone of our success, Goodville Mutual currently has annual revenues exceeding $144 million with assets exceeding $281 million.

 Goodville Mutual is rated A VIII (Excellent) by A.M.
 Best.
-For eight consecutive years, 2010 - 2017, Goodville was also named as one of the top 50 property and casualty companies in the US by the Ward Group.
+For nine consecutive years, 2010 - 2018, Goodville was also named as one of the top 50 property and casualty companies in the US by the Ward Group.
 Ward's analyzes the performance of nearly 3000 companies for financial safety, consistency and performance.
-To receive this recognition, Goodville passed all the performance measures for the last eight years.
+To receive this recognition, Goodville passed all the performance measures for the past five years analyzed.

 Profitable underwriting and prompt, fair claims settlements are of highest priority for Goodville Mutual.
 The company achieves excellent investment results from social principles investment strategies.